npip99/Monereum/README.md

 ### Transaction Receipts

 Every output coin will come with a receipt that you may send to the receiver.
 Anyone else who views the receipt will not be able to figure out which transaction the receipt belongs to.
 However, anyone with the view key of the receiver can verify that only the person who sent the transaction could have generated the receipt.

+### Smart Contract Transactions

+Smart Contracts are versatile, but wallets must be careful when converting to and from Monereum coins, since Ethereum transactions are entirely transparent.

+Sending an encrypted Monereum coin to a smart contract requires signing the coin with the key image, which gets verified on the spot.
+This is of course revealing, so wallet implementations need to ensure that only funds that have been self-mixed are used.
+The self-mixing should be entirely abstracted away.
+Note that using "spare change" is not self-mixing, since if a previous transaction involving sending coin A to someone, with a spare change coin B, then the owner of A will be able to see when you try using B. This would reveal yourself to the owner of A.

+In order to prevent other smart contracts from stealing coins, sending Monereum to smart contracts also requires signing the coin with the address of the contract, and any data that the contract wants signed (Data that would encode what you want the smart contract to do).
+It's the smart contract's responsibility to honor the data that was signed, and such smart contracts should be open source so that all can verify that it will do what is desired.
+In order to allow the smart contract to respond to such submissions, this transaction data is actually sent to the smart contract itself.
+The smart contract then submits the signature to the Monereum contract, which will then increase the smart contract's balance along with verifying the signature against the key image, provided data, and `msg.sender`.
+The smart contract provides the data based on what function was called and with what parameters.

+Receiving a Monereum coin involves the smart contract minting new Monereum coins.
+This is done at the discretion of the smart contract.

+Additionally, the Pedersen Blinding Key must be revealed when smart contracts are minting or receiving Monereum coins.
+This way the commitment amount may be verified (And will of course be publically visible).
+This will not allow others to generate receipts or see the receiver, however.

+The Monereum contract itself keeps track of all Monereum coins sent to and minted by a smart contract, so that a smart contract does not mint more than it consumes.

+### ERC20 Monereum Addresses

+Backwards compatibility involves allowing Monereum Addresses to look like Ethereum addresses.
+This is done by providing a hash of the desired destination address, and allowing that to be an ERC20 "Ethereum" address (Ethereum also uses hashes of ECC Points, so we prepend the word "Monereum" before hashing to prevent collisions).
+They can then be transferred back into Monereum by signing the transaction with the private key of that address.

 ### Properties of Monereum